Tourists missing after New Zealand volcano eruption | DW | 09.12.2019

 New Zealand Prime Minister Jacinda Ardern has confirmed that many people remain unaccounted for after a volcano erupted on an uninhabited island off the coast.

-Several tourists were reportedly injured after a volcano on a small, uninhabited New Zealand island erupted on Monday afternoon.
+Several tourists were reportedly injured, at least one critically, with around more 100 missing, after a volcano on a small, uninhabited New Zealand island erupted on Monday afternoon.

-A plume of ash was seen towering thousands of feet in the air from White Island, northeast of the North Island town of Tauranga.
+A plume of ash was seen towering over 10,000 feet in the air above White Island, also known by the indigenous Maori name Whakaari.
 The island is regularly visited by small groups of tourists, though it remains unclear exactly how many were visiting at the time.

 "We believe 100 people were on or around the island," New Zealand Prime Minister Jacinda Ardern said.